Ixodes tasmani: Distribution and habitat

-I. tasmani is one of the most widespread species of Australian Ixodes and can be found in many inland and coastal parts of Australia, such as New South Wales, Queensland, and Victoria.
-Ixodes tasmani has also been found in some parts of Tasmania, but the population is not as significant compared to Australia.
-Its habitats consists of tree hollows, tall open grass area, and shrubs.
+I. tasmani is one of the two most commonly encountered species of Ixodes in eastern Australia (the other species is I. holocyclus).
+Roberts (1970) wrote that "this tick is certainly the most common and abundant species in Tasmania and has been recorded there in numerous localities.
+It is also widespread in Victoria.
+In New South Wales, there are records of its occurrence throughout the entire coastal and sub coastal areas with inland extensions to Moree, Dubbo, and Kosciusko.
+The species is known in Queensland throughout the coastal and sub coastal areas from Iron Range in the north and inland to Emerald and Roma.
+There are also several records from southeastern South Australia and south-western Western Australia".

+The preferred habitats of this tick consist of tree hollows, in dense vegetation and burrows or dens.

 Zoonotic infections

 Ixodes tasmani is a known vector for several pathogens such as Coxiella burnetii, Rickettsia australis, Rickettsia honei, Rickettsia honei subsp. marmionii.
 All of these pathogens will cause Q fever, Queensland tick typhus (QTT), Flinders Island spotted fever (FISF), and Australian spotted fever (ASF).
 Each of these diseases would be considered a zoonotic disease because it is transferred from animals to humans.
 A zoonotic pathogen can be bacterial, viral, or parasitic, and the transference to humans depends on the type of pathogens.